blka/bashflix/README.md

 ![](http://i.imgur.com/FX4bt1B.gif)

 # Usage
 You can run it from everywhere.
-Just open terminal (ctrl+alt+t) and type:
+Just open terminal (ctrl+alt+t or ⌘+space, terminal) and type:

 **Examples:**
 ```